kmsholcomb/docs-rackspace/doc/tools/RPC-PDF-creation.rst

 .. note::
    This process is also documented at https://github.com/rackerlabs/docs-rpc/tree/master/pdf.
-It's included here with other tools to make sure it can be easily found. the ``pdf.sh`` is in https://github.com/rackerlabs/docs-rpc/tree/master/pdf.
+It's included here with other tools to make sure it can be easily found.
+The ``pdf.sh`` is in https://github.com/rackerlabs/docs-rpc/tree/master/pdf.

 **pdf.sh**